yling01/Scripts/README.md

               --writeNDX: (bool, True or False) flag for writing out Phi and Psi angles to a file in NDX format.
 Default is False.

+              --cyclic: (bool, True or False) flag for head-to-tail cyclic peptide.
+The default is True, meaning that the structrue will be treated as a head-to-tail cyclic peptide when analyzing the structure.

+              --bemetaName: (string) name of the output file.
+Default is bemeta.dat